VillagerUnknown/VillagerCoin/README.md

 _Due to technical limitations, quick-crafting (shift-clicking crafted items to craft the maximum) will only craft once.
 Use the auto-crafter to convert large amounts of coins._

-## Receipts

-Players can craft receipts for transactions by placing the payment amount of coins in the crafting table with paper.
-When a receipt is crafted, the date, amount, and player name will be added to the receipt.
-Receipts from the same player and date will stack and sum the totals.
-This is a fun and easy way for multiplayer servers to make transactions feel more realistic.

-_Quick-crafting (shift-clicking crafted items to craft the maximum) will work as expected with receipts._

 ## Loot Tables

 Coins can be optionally included in the loot tables.